 Bryan Min

-I explore malleable interfaces—interfaces that empower users to easily, expressively, and broadly customize their software without code or bloated lists of settings.
-My current focus within malleable interfaces is on user-defined abstractions: how users can form custom, personalized representations of information through the interface itself.
-This involves studying design patterns, designing interaction techniques, and developing theoretical frameworks that enable users to easily customize their interfaces.
+My research centers on malleable interfaces—interfaces that enable users to easily, expressively, and broadly customize their software interface without code or bloated lists of settings.
+Specifically, I'm exploring how users can create custom, personal abstractions of information through the interface.
+I analyze design patterns, develop interaction techniques, and create theoretical frameworks for bringing malleable interfaces to more end-users.

 Malleable Overview-Detail Interfaces